 This literacy project aims to assist girls and young women from four tribes in The Gambia, teaching them how to read and write in the languages of their tribal groups.
 This project fills a gap, since many young girls are utilised by their families as farm hands and home helpers for their mothers rather than being sent to school.

-In many parts of Africa, girls are being deprived of an education while boys receive the benefits of schooling.
-This has clear ramifications for individual families, communities and the broader society as women remain marginalised from the workplace and without opportunities to improve their lives.
+In many parts of Africa, sons receive the benefits of schooling while daughters do not.
+This has clear ramifications for individual families, communities and the broader society as women remain marginalised from the workplace and opportunities to improve their lives.

 The Gambia in West Africa is the smallest country within the African mainland.
-Its needs are great as poverty is high.
+Its needs are great, as poverty is high.
 Close to 50% of the 1.8 million population cannot read or write and the United Nations Development Programme (UNDP) has ranked the country in the “Low Human Development” category.
-Most of its people work as farmers and use their primary aged children as farm hands, with more girls being denied access to schooling than boys.
+Most of its people work as farmers.

 If the appeal is oversubscribed or the project changes due to unforeseen reasons, we will reallocate remaining funds to similar projects.